JeremyRubin/utxos.org/content/analysis/bip_simulation/index.md

 The simulation framework can also show smaller adoption cases, e.g.
 `COMPRESSABLE = 0.04`.
-In this scenario we see the global mempool does not benefit as much, but the 4% of users who adopt `OP_SECURETHEBAG` benefit greatly by not having to compete with the mempool.
+In this scenario we see the global mempool does not benefit as much, but the 4% of users who adopt `OP_CHECKTEMPLATEVERIFY` benefit greatly by not having to compete with the mempool.

 ![](random2.png)